JhuangLab/BioInstaller/README.md

 ```
 ## Shiny UI overview

-**Note**, the Shiny application of BioInstaller was migrated to [bioshiny](https://github.com/ngsjs/bioshiny) project.
-All shiny files in this package will deprecated soon.
+**Note**, the Shiny application of BioInstaller was migrated to [bioshiny](https://github.com/openbiox/bioshiny) project.
+All shiny files in this package will sync from bioshiny project.

 In the new project, we will provides one-click method (command line and Shiny UI) to create bioshiny application and its plugins.
 We are also developing more free plugins of bioshiny for various bioinformatics data analysis.